Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 # Time difference of 21.44336 hours
 ```

-The plot of the point locations of the SS2 aritificial dataset shown as Figure $4$ in section $6.2$ can be recovered by the following code.
+The plot of the point locations of the SS2 aritificial dataset shown as Figure $4$ in Section $6.2$ can be recovered by the following code.

 ```r
 par(mfrow=c(1,1),mai = c(0.5, 0.5, 0.5, 0.5),mgp=c(1.25,0.45,0))